 In the Nazi-occupied Netherlands during World War II, a Jewish singer infiltrates the regional Gestapo headquarters for the Dutch resistance.
 Carice van Houten stars in this internationally acclaimed Paul Verhoeven film.

 Deuce Bigalow: European gigolo - 2005

-This ludicrous American comedy about a former male prostitute from Amsterdam and a series of gigolo murders wastes no time in packing in plenty of clichés about the city and its Red Light District.
+This ludicrous American comedy about a former male sex worker from Amsterdam and a series of gigolo murders wastes no time in packing in plenty of clichés about the city and its Red Light District.

 - The Brouwersgracht (from Oranjebrug to Brouwersgracht 127) was transformed into the Red Light District

 An indirect Bond reference this time, as Daniel Craig (who went on to play Bond) starred in this acclaimed drug smuggling thriller.
 Although primarily filmed in and around London, Amsterdam does make an appearance.